 Still not sure where to begin?
 Download our template to write your own rules!
-We’ve prepared a handy file which includes all of these examples you can easily edit.
+We’ve prepared a handy file that includes all of these examples you can easily edit.
 Simply fill in the gaps to personalize it to best fit the needs of your property.